Blosc/caterva-scipy21/caterva_workshop.md

 ![title](static/two-level-chunking-slice.png)

-Caterva stores data into multidimensional chunks, which makes slices extraction more efficient since only the chunks containing the slices are decompressed instead of the entire superchunk.
+Caterva stores data into multidimensional chunks, which makes slices extraction from compressed data more efficient since only the chunks containing the slices are decompressed instead of the entire superchunk.
 Caterva also introduces a new level of chunking.
 Within each chunk, the data is re-chunked into smaller multidimensional sets called blocks.
 In this way, Caterva can read blocks individually (and also in parallel) instead of chunks, which improves slices extraction by decompressing only the blocks containing the slice instead of the whole chunks.